 - Global Telecom in an investment treaty dispute against Algeria concerning the treatment of its subsidiary Djezzy resulting in a settlement and joint venture agreement under which Skadden’s client received net cash payments of US$3.8 billion;

 - the Republic of South Sudan in its oil sector negotiations and related international law issues following its secession from the Republic of Sudan, as well as in ICSID proceedings brought by Sudapet Co.
 Ltd. concerning the disputed ownership of significant oil field interests (disputed amount exceeding US$1 billion).
-Legal Business named Skadden as its 2017 International Arbitration Team of the Year for the defence of this case;
+Legal Business named Skadden as its 2017 International Arbitration Team of the Year for the successful defence of this case;

 - the Republic of South Sudan in the recovery of substantial sums representing the proceeds of shipments of crude oil misappropriated by the Republic of Sudan.
 For this work, Skadden was commended by the Financial Times in its 2013 Innovative Lawyers report for Europe and the firm also was named African Legal Awards’ Dispute Resolution Team of the Year in 2013;